 7 dos and don'ts for community college transfer students

-Starting at community college and finishing your degree in a university program is another option, and the money saved this way can be significant — the College Board reports that the national average for yearly in-state tuition at public universities hit $9,410 in 2015-16, while two-year schools charged just $3,435 the same year.
-That's an average savings of nearly $12,000 just for taking your first two years of classes at community college.
+Starting at community college and finishing your degree in a university program is one way to take a chunk out of the cost of a degree, and the money saved this way can be significant.
+The College Board reports that the national average for yearly in-state tuition at public universities hit $10,230 in 2018-19, while two-year schools charged just $3,660 the same year.
+That's an average savings of over $13,000 just for taking your first two years of classes at community college.
 Not bad, right?

 Unfortunately, difficulties can sometimes arise when the time comes to officially transfer your earned credits.
 It doesn't have to be a struggle, however, and we've got some advice that can help you make it work.
 Check out these top tips from advisers, admissions counselors, former professors and other experts on how to navigate this multi-stage hack of the bachelor's degree process.

 1. DO know which university you plan to attend